-- Run it at max temperature setting for at least 2 hours while its empty.
+- Run it at the max temperature setting for at least 2 hours while it’s empty.

-- You can now put food in to the refrigerator!
+- Done!
+You can now put food into the refrigerator!

 - Yes, it is generally safe to lay your refrigerator on its side when transporting it.

 - No, it is not ideal.